 Then I waited.
 And waited.

 As I mentioned in the email, it’s a time sensitive issue, so not wanting to waste any time, I tried other methods.
 I left a couple comments on the post to see if that would work.
 Unsurprising to me the comments are moderated (I moderate all of mine), so it didn’t show up.
-But half an hour later, there’s been another 10 comments, but mine is nowhere to be seen.
-So someone has read it, and decided to ignore it, even though it wasn’t negative, just something along the lines of ‘Can you please link to me’.
+But half an hour later, there’s been another 10 comments.
+But mine is nowhere around.
+So someone had read it, and decided to ignore it, even though it wasn’t negative, just something along the lines of ‘Can you please link to me’.

 Ok, how else can I do this.
 I know, I’ve got close to 8,000 Twitter followers, maybe they can help.
 I sent out a simple tweet contacting TDM, and then another asking my followers to ReTweet it.
 And assuming that there’s someone running their Twitter (there is), they would have received the same tweet 23 times.

 Now I know what you’re probably thinking by now, ‘tweeting, commenting, are you sure this is going to work?’.
 The answer: No. But it did.

 Annoyed, but busy, I let it go for the evening.
 The next day, roughly 24 hours after tweeting the author, he tweets back, and gets a link added that afternoon.
 But unfortunately, it was too little, too late.
 They barely sent anyone to my humble photography website, so little in fact that the top referrer sent me 56 times more traffic.

 Well, if you’ve taken my photos, and not given me anything in return, then it’s time to pay me.
 No excuses.

 I might have let it be and chalked one more up to the big corporation, but after looking into the problem a little further, I found that there was more to the problem than meets the eye.